muratk3n/thirdwave/en/README.md

 If an area as large as Texas was covered with panels today, it would [provide](2019/05/bezos-space-infrastructure.md#energy) ample energy, twice of what is required actually, for the entire world.

-Colonization can be good for other things, but not urgent for energy.
+Colonization fine for other things, not urgent for energy.

 "If we run out of solar panel space on Earth, should we colonize space for sunlight (through Stanford torus / O'Neil cylinder)"